Image of Levain on Biancolievito

 • Separation of the liquid part on the surface

-To re-balance the starter, I recommend removing the watery part from the surface without mixing.
-Then take the inner part with a spoon and feed it with these proportions:
+I recommend removing the watery part from the surface to re-balance the starter without mixing.
+Then, take the inner part with a spoon and feed it with these proportions:

 • 100gr of Levain